-- (a) the Board of Directors, which plays a role in providing guidance and assessing the adequacy of the system and identifies from among its members: - (1) one or more directors, responsible for establishing and maintaining an effective internal control and risk management system; and - (2) a control and risk committee, having the functions outlined in Recommendation 35 of the Corporate Governance Code, with the task of supporting, by means of an adequate preliminary activity, the evaluations and decisions of the Board of Directors relating to the internal control and risk management system, as well as those relating to the approval of the periodic financial reports; - (b) the Chief Executive Officer, with the task of implementing the internal control and risk management system and supervising its application; - (c) the head of the Internal Audit Department, responsible for verifying that the internal control and risk management system is functioning and adequate; - (d) other corporate roles and functions with specific tasks in terms of internal control and risk management, broken down in relation to the size, complexity and risk profile of the company; - (e) the Board of Statutory Auditors, also in its capacity as the Internal Control and Audit Committee, which oversees the effectiveness of the internal control and risk management system; - (f) the Supervisory Body, which verifies the observance and proper implementation of the principles of conduct contained in the Organisational Model pursuant to Legislative Decree No. 231/2001.
+- (a) the Board of Directors, which plays a role in providing guidance and assessing the adequacy of the system and identifies from among its members: - (1) one or more Directors, responsible for establishing and maintaining an effective internal control and risk management system; and - (2) a control and risk committee, having the functions outlined in Recommendation 35 of the Corporate Governance Code, with the task of supporting, by means of an adequate preliminary activity, the evaluations and decisions of the Board of Directors relating to the internal control and risk management system, as well as those relating to the approval of the periodic financial reports; - (b) the Chief Executive Officer, with the task of implementing the Internal Control and Risk Management System and supervising its application; - (c) the Head of Internal Audit, responsible for verifying that the Internal Control and Risk Management System is functioning and adequate; - (d) other corporate roles and functions with specific tasks in terms of internal control and risk management, broken down in relation to the size, complexity and risk profile of the company; - (e) the Board of Statutory Auditors, also in its capacity as the Internal Control and Audit Committee, which oversees the effectiveness of the internal control and risk management system; - (f) the Supervisory Body, which verifies the observance and proper implementation of the principles of conduct contained in the Organisation, Management and Control Model pursuant to Legislative Decree No. 231/2001.